Mycah Pittman: College career

 Pittman committed to Oregon in 2018.
 As a freshman in 2019 he played seven games and caught 18 passes for 227 yards and 2 touchdowns.
-In his freshman year he missed 7 games due to injury.
+In his freshman year, he missed 7 games due to injury.
 His sophomore year in 2020 he started 4 of the 5 games played in the short season due to COVID-19.
 He caught 8 passes for 123 yards his sophomore season.
 He played in the Fiesta Bowl during his sophomore year and the 2020 Rose Bowl during freshman year.
 On November 17, 2021, Pittman announced he was leaving Oregon.

 College statistics

 Personal life

 Pittman's father is Michael Pittman Sr., former NFL running back and Super Bowl champion.
 Pittman Sr. played on the Tampa Bay Buccaneers 2002 championship roster.
 His older brother, Michael Pittman Jr., plays wide receiver for the Indianapolis Colts.

 In his spare time, Pittman livestreams on Twitch.
 He also runs a YouTube channel.

+In June 2024, Pittman got his pilots license.